ops-trust/portal/README.md

 It is placed under the [Apache Version 2.0 License](http://www.apache.org/licenses/).

+There is a short [installation text](INSTALL.md) which describes prerequisites.
+Proper packaging for both FreeBSD and Debian are following.

 ## Installation Requirements
 The Ops-T Database permission architecture has the following invariants: